|

 from reflecting the mark in a corresponding domain name,

-provided that you have engaged in a pattern of such conduct; or (iii) you have registered the domain name
+provided that you have engaged in a pattern of such conduct; or

 primarily for the purpose of disrupting the business of a

-competitor; or (iv) by using the domain name, you have
+(iv) by using the domain name, you have

 intentionally attempted to attract, for commercial gain,